CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 Fostering an Organizational Culture Conducive to the Career Advancement of Women

 Toray Industries, Inc. has long encouraged women in the workplace and implemented policies to support women to build fulfilling careers.
 The Company promoted its first female manager in 1958 and introduced employee provisions for taking parenting leave nearly 20 years before parenting leave became mandatory in Japan.
 In 2003, a woman became president of a Toray Group company.
 Then, in 2004, the Company launched the Advancement of Women Project.
-As of April 2023, women held 10.0% of unit manager or higher positions and 6.1% of section manager or higher positions.
+As of April 2024, women held 10.1% of unit manager or higher positions and 6.4% of section manager or higher positions.
 In June 2015, the Company welcomed its first female director (riji), a position that is equivalent in scope and level of responsibility to senior management.
-(One female director [riji] as of March 2023.)
+(One female director [riji] as of March 2024.)
+As of July 2024, two presidents of group companies outside Japan are women.

 In March 2021, Toray Industries formulated and publicly released its five-year action plan (April 2021–March 2026) for increasing the retention rate of women employees and the ratio of women employees in management positions by promoting initiatives for individual skill development and career building.